 Powerful gas generator for homes and RVs.

-A simple, cheap gas generator that’s lightweight and easy to use.
+A simple, cheap inverter generator that’s lightweight and easy to use.

-Our daily lives depend on electricity, so when the power goes out, it can be more than a simple inconvenience.
-It can be a catastrophe.
+Today’s electric generators keep you plugged in when it matters most.
+Our daily lives depend on electricity, so when the power goes out, it can be more than a simple inconvenience; it can be a catastrophe.
 Appliances won’t work.
 Medical equipment like CPAP machines won’t work.
 And, worst of all, without power, there is no internet.
-Today’s electric generators keep you plugged in when it matters most.
 Electric generators can power the entire home.
 A small generator can keep the appliances in an RV working.
 And indoor-friendly, battery-powered electric power stations keep laptops and floor lamps shining bright all through the night.
 No matter what situation you’re in, the right emergency generator gives you the power options needed to survive comfortably.
-Use it during bad storms.
-Use it when camping or tailgating.
-Or use the best electric generator to keep an outdoor event going strong all night long.
+If you’ve got hurricane preparedness on your mind, you can use one during bad storms.
+You can use one when camping or tailgating.
+You can even use the best electric generator to keep an outdoor event going strong all night long.

 - Best for RVs: Westinghouse Outdoor Portable Generator